The Power of a Summer Classic

 For Liz, it was tangible proof of deep roots.

-Though I have no blood ties to that hill, though we’ve lived at its base for 23 years, beside a rushing brook.
-Over time, we’ve come to think of ourselves as gatekeepers—not owners, but as appreciators of the land and the stories it holds.
+Though we have no blood ties there, we’ve lived at its base for 23 years, beside a rushing brook, and have come to think of ourselves as gatekeepers— guarding the north entrance of the land and the stories it holds.

-The hill is full of traces: cellar holes, stone walls, ancient roads, spring daffodils, and apple trees that still bear fruit.
-Even before I knew its history, I felt called to it—especially to McLeod Pond at the summit.
+The hill is still full of traces of the people who once lived there: old cellar holes, stone walls, dirt roads, daffodils in spring, and apple trees that still bear fruit.
+Even before we knew its history, I felt a connection to the hill—especially to McLeod Pond at the summit.
 The first time I visited, it felt like home.
 Quiet.
 Familiar.
 Welcoming.
-I’ve returned to that pond in every season.
+I’ve returned to that pond during different seasons, to sit, snowshoe, or have a picnic.

-I even wrote a song about it, “To Deep Water,” long before we moved to our house.
-I’ll be performing this song at the reunion—and you can download it here for free as a summer gift from me to you.
+Long before we lived here, I wrote a song of gratitude for the pond.
+It's called “To Deep Water,” and you can download it here for free as a summer gift from me to you.

 As summer starts to fade, I’m thinking about all the ways the season invites us to live with more attention.
 We notice.
 We savor.
 We linger.
 And maybe, we carry that forward.